-- Within 2 hours, the District must prepare and maintain a file or record stating why the test was not properly administered.
+- Within two hours, the District must prepare and maintain a file or record stating why the test was not properly administered.

-- Within 8 hours, the District shall cease attempts to administer an alcohol test and shall prepare the same record.
+- Within eight hours, the District shall cease attempts to administer an alcohol test and shall prepare the same record.

 - If a required controlled substance test is not administered within 32 hours, the District shall cease attempts to administer the test, and shall prepare and maintain a file or record stating why the test was not properly administered.

-- No driver required to take a post-accident alcohol test shall use alcohol for 8 hours following the accident, or until undergoing a post-accident alcohol test.
+- No driver required to take a post-accident alcohol test shall use alcohol for eight hours following the accident, or until undergoing a post-accident alcohol test.